EllVEBIT/Yukari/README.md

 # Yukari
-A Discord bot written in Python originally for Solero.me's Discord.
+A Discord bot originally made for Solero.me's Discord.
 It sends phrases based on what's discussed on the server and more.

 ## Configuration
 A configuration sample is located in [config.ini](config.ini).